Summit Creek

 Impacts:

-Injuries and Fatalities: There have been no reported injuries or fatalities associated with the Summit Creek Fire.
+Injuries and Fatalities: There are no reported injuries or fatalities associated with the Summit Creek Fire.

-School and Business Closures: No school or business closures have been reported.
+School and Business Closures: No school or business closures have been reported in connection with this incident.

 Safety Concerns:

-Power Outages: No power outages or Public Safety Power Shutoffs have been reported in connection with this fire.
+Power Outages: There are no power outages reported in connection with this fire.

 Ongoing Outlook